-The Fund will not make investments that will result in the concentration of its investments in the securities of issuers primarily engaged in the same industry.
+The Fund will not make investments that will result in the concentration of its investments in the securities of issuers primarily engaged in the same industry, provided that the Fund may concentrate its investments in the securities of issuers in the utilities industry.
 Government securities, municipal securities and bank instruments will not be deemed to constitute an industry.

-The above limitations cannot be changed unless authorized by the Board and by the vote of a majority of the Fund's outstanding voting securities, as defined by the Investment Company Act of 1940.
+The above limitations cannot be changed unless authorized by the Board and by the "vote of a majority of the Fund's outstanding voting securities," as defined by the 1940 Act.
 The following limitations, however, may be changed by the Board without shareholder approval.
 Shareholders will be notified before any material change in these limitations becomes effective.